School Science Lessons

 Borax is hydrated sodium borate.

-When heated it fuses to form clear glass that can dissolve metal oxides to give characteristic colours of the borax bead test.
+When borax is heated, it fuses to form clear glass that can dissolve metal oxides to give characteristic colours of the borax bead test.

 Ionization reaction, Ka = 6.0 × 10-10